shibukawa/curl_as_dsl/_doc/index.rst

 ---------

 Select target envirionment and type curl command in above text box.
-You gets source code that works as same as curl command.
+You get source code that works as same as curl command.
 Enjoy!

 Supported Options
 ~~~~~~~~~~~~~~~~~~~~~